wendehals/bricks-cli/README.md

     Flags:
     -c, --credentials string   A JSON file containing the Rebrickable credentials (default "credentials.json") -h, --help                 help for api
-    -o, --json string          A name for the JSON output file
+    -o, --output string        A name for the JSON output file

+    Global Flags:
+        --verbose   Verbose output

     Use "bricks api [command] --help" for more information about a command.